hannahsquier/app.ly/README.md

 ## Overview

-College SC is a resource for college applicants and their families.
+App.ly is a resource for college applicants and their families.
 Easily search from 500 colleges and universities.
 Browse through important information about admissions, the student body, finances, and academics.

 [Check it out!](https://applyapp.herokuapp.com)
 ## Features